plwai/webtech-assign2/README.md

 # webtech-assign2

 ## How to run
--Open Local Server with mysql
+- Open Local Server with mysql
--Rewrite db password
+- Rewrite db password
+- Access assignment2.html from broswer

-## Some Notes
+## Notes
 This project required Boostrap 3 and jquery 3